sdhers/RAINSTORM/README.md

 - **Frame-by-Frame Behavioral Labeling**
    Use this versatile tool for accurate manual scoring.
 On top of that, prepare your data to train an artificial neural network to recognize behaviors.

-- **Post-DeepLabCut Data Processing**
+- **Pre & Post-DeepLabCut Data Processing**
-   Clean up tracking glitches like disappearing body parts and ensure smooth, reliable data.
+   Align points in videos, clean up tracking glitches like disappearing body parts and ensure smooth, reliable data.

 - **Geometric Analysis for Exploration**
    Leverage distance and angle metrics to identify exploration behavior with precision.